 As seen clearly, automation already penetrates all aspects of life even in our urban life.
-The goal of this use case is to describe several automation services which are occurred in different urban space in different life style, bicycle/car sharing services.
+The goal of this use case is to describe several automation services which occur in different urban space in different life style, e.g. bicycle/car sharing services.

 Brief Features of Services